 THE TYPICAL DUI COSTS AN AVERAGE OF $10,000 WHEN INCLUDING LEGAL FEES, FINES AND HIGHER INSURANCE RATES

-In 2015, 10,265 people were killed in alcohol-impaired driving crashes, accounting for nearly one-third (31%) of all traffic-related deaths in the United States according to the National Highway Traffic Safety Administration.
+In 2019, 10,142 people were killed in alcohol-impaired driving crashes, accounting for nearly one-third (31%) of all traffic-related deaths in the United States according to the National Highway Traffic Safety Administration.
 In fact, every day almost 28 people in the US die in an auto crash that involves an alcohol-impaired driver.
-In 2016, Utah crash statistics show that driving under the influence of alcohol/drugs (over-the-counter, prescription and illegal) caused 77 fatalities.
+In 2020, Utah crash statistics show that driving under the influence of alcohol/drugs (over-the-counter, prescription and illegal) caused 138 fatalities.
+DYK: A typical DUI costs an average of $10,000 when including legal fees, fines and higher insurance rates.

 Always drive sober.
 If taking prescription or over-the-counter medications, read the warning labels and if you’re not supposed to drive, don’t.
 If there are ANY questions, please call a physician or pharmacist – they are happy to help.